felixSchl/kopeer/README.md

 > npm install kopeer

-To run the tests, clone the repo, `npm install` and run `npm test`.

 ### kopeer(source, destination [, options] [, callback])

 > Infer the type of op by looking at the source file or folder and perform